SaacPSI/saac/Components/Unity/README.md

 At the moment, using \\psi imaging system is incompatible with Unity.
 This limitation as not been investigate as we use WebRTC.

 ## Unity Package
-The package contains dlls and 14 scripts:
+The package contains dlls and scripts:
 * PsiExporter : base script to inherit from for exporter scripts.
 * PsiImporter : base script to inherit from for importer scripts.
-* PsiPositionExporter : example of exporter to send position of the gameobject.
+* PsiExporterPosition : example of exporter to send position of the gameobject.
-* PsiPositionOrientationExporter : example of exporter to send position \& rotation of the gameobject.
+* PsiExporterPositionOrientation : example of exporter to send position \& rotation of the gameobject.
+* PsiExporterPosition : exporter to send image of the camera.
+* PsiExporterPosition : exporter to send image of the camera as bytes stream.
-* PsiPositionImporter : example of importer to set position of the gameobject.
+* PsiImportePositionr : example of importer to set position of the gameobject.
-* PsiPingImporter : example of importer to handle ping from server.
+* PsiImporterPing : example of importer to handle ping from server.
 * PsiPiplineManager : required component for scripts to work, can synchronise with other \\psi piplines through a **RemoteClockImporter**.
 * PsiFormatVector3 : (De)Serialization for Vector3 used in PsiPositionExporter \& PsiPositionImporter.
 * PsiFormatString : (De)Serialization for string.
 * PsiFormatPositionAndOrientation : (De)Serialization for a tuple of Vector3 used in PsiPositionOrientationExporter.
 * PsiFormatDateTime : (De)Serialization for DateTime.
 * PsiFormatBoolean : (De)Serialization for boolean.
+* PsiFormatImage : (De)Serialization for image.
+* PsiFormatString : (De)Serialization for string.
+* PsiFormatInteger : (De)Serialization for int and enum.
 * PsiASerializer : base class for KnowSerializer classes.
 * PsiAddedSerializer : file with serializers for KnownSerializer.